Azure-Samples/azure-sql-db-node-rest-api/README.md

 Thanks to native JSON support, creating a serverless REST API with Azure Functions, Azure SQL and Node is really a matter of a few lines of code.
 Take a look at `customer/index.js` to see how easy it is!

 Wondering what's the magic behind?
 Azure Functions takes care of running the NodeJS code, so all is needed is to get the incoming HTTP request, handle it, send the data as we receive it - a JSON - to Azure SQL and we're done.
-Thanks to the [native JSON support that Azure SQL provides](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-json-features) does all the heavy lifting so sending data back and forth to the database is as easy as sending a JSON message.
+Thanks to the [native JSON support that Azure SQL provides](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-json-features), it does all the heavy lifting for as so sending data back and forth to the database is as easy as sending a JSON message.

 ## Install Sample Database